glozog/Rock-Paper-Scissors-Game/README.md

 Responsive Design: Play on any device, whether it’s a desktop or mobile.
 The layout adapts accordingly.

 # Demo
-Try the game live here (insert your link).
+Try the game live here (https://glozog.github.io/Rock-Paper-Scissors-Game/).

 # How the Game Works
 Rock beats Scissors